zul-aji/Zulfiqar-TechTest/README.md

 ## Frontend Setup (Vite and React.js)

 The Frontend is built using Vite and React.js.
+There are 3 pages made where one will act as a homepage, one as the form to register user and one for viewing the list of registered users.

 ### Prerequisites